Licensing And Runtime Access

 Registered Device Limits

 Device-limited plans control how many machines can be associated with local execution.
-If your allowance changes, revalidation may require the active device list to be refreshed.
+If that allowance changes, revalidation may require the active device list to be refreshed.

 Run Behavior On Expiry